casey-c/FilterTheSpire/README.md

 ## How to Use

-Install the mod and prerequesites as described below.
+1. Install the mod and prerequesites as described below.
 Launch Slay the Spire (use the "Play with Mods" option on Steam to get the ModTheSpire loader on launch).
 Make sure to check the box next to "Filter the Spire" to enable it.

-To set up your desired filters, go to Main Menu -> Mods -> Filter the Spire, and click the small "Config" button.
+2. To set up your desired filters, go to Main Menu -> Mods -> Filter the Spire, and click the small "Config" button.
 This should bring up a menu to choose which relics you wish to find if you boss swap at Neow.
 This is the only filter currently working, but more should be coming within the next few weeks.

-**NOTE: currently the settings aren't saved between launches of the game, so you'll have to put them in each time - sorry!**

-After setting up your desired options, you can return to the Main Menu and start a new game.
+3. After setting up your desired options, you can return to the Main Menu and start a new game.
 You may see a brief popup screen showing how many seeds the program examined while looking for your parameters and may encounter a small wait as it searches through randomly generated seeds.
 After it finds one, you will be presented with an entirely vanilla game of StS that you can play as normal!
 If you click the boss swap option, you'll be guaranteed a boss relic that fits the filters you set up originally.

 ## Installation

 This mod requires ModTheSpire and BaseMod, which can both be found on the Steam Workshop.
 To install this mod, head over to the [Releases page](https://github.com/casey-c/FilterTheSpire/releases), download the latest .jar file, and drag it into the SlayTheSpire/mods folder in your game's install directory.
 Eventually I'll get around to uploading it to the Steam workshop but for now you will need to check back manually for updates - sorry!
 (The mod upload utility is broken for my particular Linux distribution so it's been easier to just push it here to Github)

+## "Automatic"-Updates

+As of Alpha 0.1.3, I've now included a way for this mod to be updated through the Mod the Spire launcher screen that first shows up when you launch the game.
+There is a refresh button you can click that will try and determine if there is a more recent version available to download.
+If it finds one, you'll see a small little warning triangle next to Filter the Spire, which you can click and be prompted to download the update.

+It's something you can click each time you boot up the game and then don't have to open a browser.
+You won't get any patch notes with this method however :(

 ## FAQ